planetfederal/desktop-lessons/layer_styling/Using_data_defined_properties/03_open_properties.md

 With the *Wake_MajorRoads* layer active, click the **Layer > Properties...** menu item.

-Once you click, the lesson moves automatically to the next step.
+Once clicked, the lesson will automatically move to the next step.